Britain's "first modern art movement" in Tate show

 Rossetti features heavily in the exhibition, as one of the core members of the art movement, alongside Holman Hunt and Millais.
 The curators were able to obtain most of their works for the exhibition so visitors could track their journey from novice to maturity.

-The artists were known as revolutionary at the time, for their use of bright colours and arresting imagery.
+The artists were known as revolutionary at the time, for their use of bright colors and arresting imagery.

 "When these things were exhibited in the late 1840s and (at) the Royal Academy, they really stuck out," Rosenfeld added.